rackerlabs/support-how-to/content/how-to/cloud-backup/create-a-maintenance-backup-plan-in-sql-server-2008-r2-using-the-wizard/index.md

 6. Select **Search folder and delete files based on an extension**.

-7. In the **Folder** text box, enter the path that you pasted into a notepad in the previous task.
-Ensure that you include the same path that your transaction logs are backing up to.
+7. In the **Folder** text box, enter the path you pasted into a notepad in the previous task.
+Ensure that you include the same path to which your transaction logs are backing up.

 8. Enter the file extension type, **trn**.
 Do *not* precede the extension with a period.